 Maine Health Care Advance Directive Form

-A Maine Health Care Advance Directive (Medical POA) is a legal document that provides a person (the “principal”) with the means to establish their end-of-life wishes and assign a person they know to ensure their wishes are carried out.
-The name of the person that the principal chooses is called their “agent” or “attorney-in-fact”.
-The agent is only needed should the principal become incapacitated – a term used for classifying a person that can no longer communicate effectively.
+A Maine health care advance directive is a legal document that provides a person (the “principal”) with the means to establish an agent to carry out their health-related or end-of-life wishes.
+The agent is only needed should the principal become incapacitated (a term used for classifying a person that can no longer communicate effectively).